 You have to think about how this transition will affect your employee, as well as their families during the entire process.
 For global employees that make the move along with their families, there are two crucial support areas:

-- Support for their spouses.
+- Support for the spouse.
 Remember that they, too, have to fit in and they need help with that.
-If one of the spouses is unhappy, it’s very likely that the whole family will move back.
+If the spouse is unhappy, it’s very likely that the whole family will move back.

 - Schooling.
 Help new employees with their schooling options and offer them all the information they need, according to the ages of their children.
-Switzerland has an excellent school system, but it’s important to know how to navigate it.
+Each country’s education system is different and it takes local expertise to know how to navigate it.